BKlemm/enterprise-stack/README.md

 # Full Modern Enterprise Stack

 This is a full stack development skeleton to build modern professional enterprise applications.
-In this case all configurations are for develop mode (local).
+In this state all configurations are for develop mode (local).
 **Don't use that configurations on production mode!**

+# Currently broken at commit 451aa7a6f4f3bc6b6bb5b92a1682f937d257d8b1
+Get running System with commit 445be09fd23f6d6ee713281bb2fd1db786e05cf6

 ## Getting Started